-For Afghan women, money talks
+For Afghan entrepreneurs, money talks

 31 Jan 2020

-The finding stems from an ongoing joint-project in Afghanistan between Hand in Hand and CARE, designed to test what happens when programmes that target women’s social empowerment are blended with programmes that target their economic empowerment.
+The finding stems from an ongoing joint-project in Afghanistan between Hand in Hand and CARE, designed to test what happens when programmes that target social empowerment are blended with programmes that target economic empowerment.

-Six months into the 22-month programme, researchers from Global Impact Management Consulting found that 44 percent of women who receive both business training and social empowerment training already reported having more influence and decision-making power in the home.
-Perhaps more surprisingly, an almost equal number of women who only receive Hand in Hand’s business training – 38 percent – reported the same.
+Six months into the 22-month programme, researchers from Global Impact Management Consulting found that 44 percent of members who receive both business training and social empowerment training already reported having more influence and decision-making power in the home.
+Perhaps more surprisingly, an almost equal number of members who only receive Hand in Hand’s business training – 38 percent – reported the same.
 Both numbers are expected to increase as the programme progresses.

 “Ultimately, Self-Help Groups are about helping our members launch and manage their own micro-enterprises.
 But along the way, we see their communication skills and confidence improve as well,” says Hand in Hand International Programme Development Manager Isabel Creixell.
 “Add to that their own source of income, and power dynamics inside the household start to shift for the better.”

-Both findings will have implications on our future programmes, which will seek to recruit young members’ mothers-in-law and other family members into Self-Help Groups, and train all members on taking a “family approach to business”.
+The report’s findings will have implications on our future programmes, which will seek to recruit young members’ mothers-in-law and other family members into Self-Help Groups, and train all members on taking a “family approach to business”.

 The project concludes in November.